Eyo festival

 Eyo Bajulaiye Ineso masquerade in a residential area of Lagos near the Tafawa Balewa Square.

 The Eyo Festival, otherwise known as the Adamu Orisha Play, is a Yoruba festival unique to Lagos, Nigeria and has a strong historical footing in Iperu-Remo, a town in Ikenne Local Government, Ogun State.
 In modern times, it is presented by the people of Lagos as a tourist event.
 Due to the history of its development, it is traditionally performed on Lagos Island.
 A notable festival date was in 2000 commemorating Justice G.B.A.
 Coker, a Lagos high chief, the Olori Adimu and the Olori Eyo of the Adimu Eyo cultural masquerade.
+Chief Kabiru Adeshina Oshodi, a high chief who is a member of the Eyo Laba is the Heads of all Eyo masquerades in Lagos making him the Olori Eleyo of Lagos.